J-Seals/PyBer_Analysis/README.md

 ### Urban Areas
 Urban areas have the highest number of drivers and total rides compared to suburban areas and Rural Areas.
-In addition, these areas spend more on fares compared to suburban and rural areas, making the average fare rare the lowest among the three area types.
+In addition, these areas spend more on fares compared to suburban and rural areas, making the average fare the lowest among the three area types.

 ### Suburban Areas
 Suburban areas have about half the number of total rides and total drivers compared to urban